Empathy in the Conversion Funnel

 When A/B tested against the current funnel, our redesign of ClassPass path-to-purchase resulted in a 10.2% improvement in purchase CVR.
 However,

-And becuase we convert roughly 10% of collected leads, we were able to add another 2.3% to our impact on acqusition.
-It is difficult to overstate how significant a 16.5% lift in acquisitions is for a company of ClassPass' size.
+And becuase we convert roughly 10% of collected leads, we were able to add another 1% to our impact on acqusition.
+It is difficult to overstate how significant a ~15% lift in acquisitions was for a company of ClassPass' size.

 Discovery